ubc-systopia/netshaper/evaluation/video_latency/README.md

 ```bash
 ./setup.sh
 ```
 The setup script will pull the server container from the Docker Hub.
-Alternatively, you can build the server container based on the following instructions.
 ### Run
-Run the docker container of server with the following command:
+Run the docker container of the server with the following command:
 ```bash
 docker-compose up -d
 ```